Nano-X Imaging Ltd. (NNOX) is ready for next Episode as it posted an annual sales of 8,580 K - News Daemon

 Sponsored

-When this article was written, the company’s average yearly earnings per share was at -69.10%.
+Company’s average yearly earnings per share was noted -69.10% at the time writing.
 With a float of $44.29 million, this company’s outstanding shares have now reached $55.16 million.

-Let’s look at the performance matrix of the company that is accounted for 180 employees.
+The extent of productivity of a business whose workforce counts for 180 workers is very important to gauge.
 In terms of profitability, gross margin is -84.32, operating margin of -831.04, and the pretax margin is -1363.03.

 Nano-X Imaging Ltd. (NNOX) Insider Updates

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Nano-X Imaging Ltd. stocks.
+A key investor’s attitude towards the stock of the Medical Devices industry is another important factor to consider.
 The insider ownership of Nano-X Imaging Ltd. is 14.01%, while institutional ownership is 17.70%.

 Nano-X Imaging Ltd. (NNOX) Performance Highlights and Predictions

-Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted -$0.21 earnings per share (EPS) during the time that was better than consensus figure (set at -$0.34) by $0.13.
+If we go through the results of last quarter, which was made public on 3/30/2023, the company posted -$0.21 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.34) by $0.13.
 This company achieved a net margin of -1320.16 while generating a return on equity of -44.51.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.26 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -69.10% per share during the next fiscal year.